 More than 5000 9

 Each village that wishes to compete in the Satyamev Jayate Water Cup must submit the application form, with both parts A and B duly filled in, to the concerned taluka co-ordinator or Gram Sevak.
-The application form mentions the name of the relevant taluka co-ordinator.
+The application form mentions the name and contact number of the relevant taluka co-ordinator.

-The information that is missing in Part B of the application form must be provided by the village itself, along with the signature of the village’s Talathi.
+Information about the khatedar population and the area that comes under rabi cultivation must be provided by the village, along with the signature of the village’s Talathi.
 Also necessary for Part B is a Gram Sabha, in which the village must pass a resolution to take part in the Water Cup, and must nominate as per given guidelines the appropriate number of villagers for the residential training programme.

 Paani Foundation, at any time during the competition, has the right to change any inaccurate information.
 Paani Foundation reserves the right to disqualify from the competition any village that has knowingly furnished wrong information.

 Paani Foundation will bear all costs at the training centres.
 We will pay the costs of transport from the taluka pick-up point to the training centre.
 The Gram Panchayat will be intimated as to the date and place of training.

 Consumption of alcohol is prohibited during the training.
 The trainees must be free of addictions.
 Consumption of alcohol during the training will lead to disqualification of the village from the Water Cup.

 For many aspects of the competition, only those watershed treatments will be considered for marking which are completed during the period of the competition (8th April 2019 to 22nd May 2019).
 But the following treatments may be completed even before this period:

 |2||Conservation of trees||5 marks|

 |6||A part of the water budgeting that can be completed earlier is:|